Agnieszkalukasiak/SAFESURGEON/SafeSurgeon/README.md

 ### Wireframes

-Wireframes for both the mobile and desktop versions were created using Moqup, ensuring that the structure and flow of the website are visually mapped out before development.
+Wireframes for both the mobile and desktop versions were created using https://moqups.com/, ensuring that the structure and flow of the website are visually mapped out before development.

+### Features Left to Implement
+- A forgotten pw  feature on login
+- A cancel button on edit prompt

 ### Testing